mothur/mothur.github.io/_wiki/classify.seqs.md

     AY457911   Bacteria;Firmicutes;Clostridiales;Ruminococcus_et_rel.;Anaerofilum-Faecalibacterium;Faecalibacterium;Faecalibacterium_prausnitzii;

-This output indicates the sequence identifier in the first column as well as it\'s taxonomy.
+This output indicates the sequence identifier in the first column as well as it's taxonomy.
 In the former case, bootstrap values are provided.
 In the latter case, they are either not calculated (method=knn) or suppressed (method=wang, probs=F).